Opening January 2026 - now available to schedule

 Choosing a Session Length

-• 60 minutes — a shorter, contained session
+• 60 minutes ($100) — a contained, focused session

-• 75 minutes — spacious and balanced; a good fit for most people
+• 75 minutes ($125) — spacious and balanced; a good fit for most people

 Who This Approach is For

-Is This Work Right For Me?
+Is This Work Right for You?

 • How I Practice